Alignment and matching tests for high-dimensional tensor signals via tensor contraction: Entrywise law when d=3

 which is smaller than \(\Vert\boldsymbol{Q}\Vert^{l+1}\).

-{\bf Case 2:} If there are only two terms in \(\{n_{12},n_{13},n_{23}\}\) are nonzero, without loss of generality, suppose \(n_{23}=0\) and \(n_{12},n_{13}>0\), then at least two of \(n_a,n_b,n_c\) are nonzero; otherwise, as the arguments in Case 1, there will only be one type off-diagonal block.
+{\bf Case 2:} If only two of \(\{n_{12},n_{13},n_{23}\}\) are nonzero, without loss of generality, suppose \(n_{23}=0\) and \(n_{12},n_{13}>0\), then at least two of \(n_a,n_b,n_c\) are nonzero; otherwise, as the arguments in Case 1, there will only be one type off-diagonal block.
 So we assume \(n_a,n_b>0\), and the norm of (\ref{Eq of minor terms}) is bounded by

 which is smaller than \(\Vert\boldsymbol{Q}\Vert^{l+1}N^{1/2}\).

 {\bf Case 3:} If there is only one term in (\ref{Eq of minor terms}) coming from the off-diagonal block, suppose \(n_{12}>0,n_{13}=n_{23}=0\), then if \(n_a,n_c>0\) or \(n_b,n_c>0\), the norm of (\ref{Eq of minor terms}) is bounded by (e.g. \(n_a,n_c>0\))